COVID-19 travel regulations for those may need travel vaccinations

 Where can I get travel vaccinations?

-You can be immunised at your GP’s practice, a private clinic or at a nearby pharmacy.
+You can be immunised at your GP’s practice, a private clinic or a nearby pharmacy.
 You can only get yellow fever vaccinations at specialist centres (find on National Travel Health Network and Centre).

 Will there be any side effects?